SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-properties.md

 {{< c8y-admon-info>}}

-If you entered a [default value](/dtm/asset-types/#default-value) beforehand, it must be greater than or equal to the **Minimum** provided.
-By default, this box is not selected.
+If you entered a [default value](/dtm/asset-types/#default-value) beforehand, it must be greater than or equal to the value provided in the field **Minimum.** By default, this box is not selected.

 {{< /c8y-admon-info>}}